brikis98/yevgeniy-brikman-homepage/_posts/2015-01-14-the-four-steps-to-the-epiphany.md

 date: "2015-01-14"
 ---

 A good book to learn how to develop, market, and sell products as a startup.

+## The good

-Makes a very convincing case for why the product development, marketing, and sales practices used in a big, established company will not work in a new venture trying to grab a foothold.
-Reasonably clear guide on the proper way to do it in such an uncertain environment, including lots of great questions to ask yourself (as a startup employee) and your customers.
+- Makes a convincing case for why the product development, marketing, and sales practices used in a big, established company will not work in a new venture trying to grab a foothold.
+- Reasonably clear guide on the proper way to do it in such an uncertain environment, including lots of great questions to ask yourself (as a startup employee) and your customers.

+## The not so good

-Downsides to the book are that parts of it feel a little dragged out and repetitive and some of the advice is only useful for enterprise and B2B products and not consumer products.
-Also, parts of the book can be a bit egotistical.
+- Parts of the book feel a little dragged out and repetitive.
+- Some of the advice is only useful for enterprise and B2B products and not consumer products.
+- Parts of the book can be a bit egotistical.
 The Creation of Adam from the Sistine Chapel ceiling on the cover?
 "Epiphany" in the title?
 The first chapter talking about the "hero journey" of a founder?
 Bleh.

 ## Quotes